SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/document_variables.md

 The person who is using your form and the person who your form's user is opposing should always get one of the special labels below:

 **Note:** We made PDF labels singular because you can't work with lists in many PDF editors.
-Docx variables representing people are all plural.
+DOCX variables representing people are all plural.
 Internally, all variables representing people are plural.

-PDF label | Docx label | Use case
+PDF label | DOCX label | Use case
 ----------|------------|----------
 `user` | `users`, `user[0]`, or `user[n]` (where `n` is any whole number; use sequentially | Will display the full name of the person who is filling out the online form
 `other_party` | `other_parties`, `other_parties[0]`, or `other_parties[n]` | The person suing or being sued by the person filling out the form; someone on the "other side" of the case.